15 min read

 • Report on security posture to leadership

-Entry requirements: 27% of entry-level GRC job postings emphasize framework knowledge over technical expertise (Sprinto, 2025).
-You don't need to code.
+Entry requirements: 27% of entry-level GRC job postings emphasise framework knowledge over technical expertise (Sprinto, 2025).
+You do not need to code.
 You need to understand how security controls work and how to document them.

 Key certifications: CISA, CRISC, CGRC, CompTIA Security+